Question 970 of 1,546

 What is the correct answer to this question?

-The correct answer is: Enable Fast Snapshot Restore (FSR) on the snapshot in the target Availability Zone before creating the replacement volume — When an EBS volume is created from a snapshot, its blocks are stored in S3 and loaded lazily on first access.
-Each block that hasn't been touched yet requires a round trip to S3, causing high latency until all blocks are initialized.
-This is EBS lazy initialization (formerly 'lazy loading').
-Fast Snapshot Restore (FSR) pre-initializes the volume's blocks immediately after creation, so the volume provides full performance from the first I/O. FSR is enabled per snapshot per Availability Zone and has an associated cost.
+The correct answer is: Enable Fast Snapshot Restore (FSR) on the snapshot in the target Availability Zone before creating the replacement volume — When you create an EBS volume from a snapshot, the volume's data blocks are lazily loaded from Amazon S3 on first access.
+This causes high latency and low IOPS until all blocks are fetched.
+Fast Snapshot Restore (FSR) pre-initializes the volume in a specific Availability Zone, eliminating the need for lazy loading and providing full performance immediately.

 What should I do if I get this SOA-C02 question wrong?